mwilczewski8/BL-Fighter/README.md

 ## How to run the project

-cd server
+cd server,
-npm install
+npm install,
-npm start
+npm start,

-open index.html
+open index.html,

 ## How to run the project

 CONTROLS:
-walk: i,j,k,l
+walk: i,j,k,l,
-jump: a
+jump: a,
-punch: z
+punch: z,

 And open the `app/index.html` file in a browser.